3.5 The Skew-T Diagram: A Wonderful Tool!

 Equivalent Potential Temperature

-The equivalent potential temperature is potential temperature that an air parcel would have if it were lifted to the LCL, then lifted along the moist adiabat all the way to the stratosphere so that all the water vapor condensed into liquid, and then lost all the condensed water, and returned down to 1000 hPa along a dry adiabat.
+The equivalent potential temperature is the temperature that an air parcel would have if it were lifted adiabatically until all of the vapor were condensed and removed, and then brought to 1000 hPa adiabatically.
+For example, let's say you have an air parcel with some water vapor in it below the LCL.
+To find the equivalent potential temperature, you would (1) lift the parcel to the LCL along a dry adiabat, (2) lift the parcel along the moist adiabat all the way to the stratosphere so that all the water vapor condensed into liquid, and (3) bring the parcel down to 1000 hPa along the dry adiabat.
 Equivalent potential temperature accounts for the effects of condensation or evaporation on the change in the air parcel temperature.

-Where Θ is the potential temperature, lv is the latent heat of vaporization, w is the water vapor mixing ratio, and cp is the specific heat capacity, constant pressure.
+where Θ is the potential temperature, lv is the latent heat of vaporization, w is the water vapor mixing ratio, and cp is the specific heat capacity at constant pressure.

 How can we use the equivalent potential temperature?
 The equivalent potential temperature, Θe is conserved when an air parcel or air mass undergoes an adiabatic process, just like the wet bulb potential temperature, Θw, is.
 Note also the total amount of water in vapor, liquid, and ice form is also conserved during adiabatic processes.
-So, if we look at Θe and total water, we can learn a lot about the history of an air parcel.
+The total amount of water is quantified using the total water mixing ratio, wt, which is defined in the same way that the water vapor mixing ratio (w) is defined except that it also includes liquid and solid water in the numerator.
+So, if we look at Θe and wt, we can learn a lot about the history of an air parcel.
 These conserved quantities are very useful to understand the history of air parcels around clouds.
-For example, if Θe changes but the total water mixing ratio is constant, then the air parcel was either heated or cooled by a non-adiabatic process.
+For example, if Θe changes but wt is constant, then the air parcel was either heated or cooled by a non-adiabatic process.
 On the other hand, if both Θe and wt change proportionally, then two air parcels with different initial values for Θe and wt have mixed.
 On a larger, more synoptic scale, gradients in Θe can be used to indicate the presence of fronts.

 See the video (1:01) below for further explanation: